 Take a look at this comparison.
 The image above was taken at ISO 400 and had a little bit of soft grain added in Lightroom (Amount 14, Size 17, Roughness 57).
 The image below was taken at ISO 6400 and had no grain added.
 Don’t mind any slight focus differences you may notice, we are to compare the pattern.
 You will notice the high ISO shot to appear much sharper.
 That is because sharpness settings also sharpen up any noise present, while grain is overlaid over the sharpened image – you can make the image and grain either sharp or soft separately.
 I used the same sharpening settings.
 The high ISO image looks artificially sharp, it’s jagged and full of artifacts and lacks smoothness to it.
 I find it to look almost dirty, although as a ISO 6400 shot, I would not hesitate to use it and even print big with some careful noise reduction and possibly the addition of film grain.
 The image with grain is much smoother, but appears to be less sharp – mainly because of focus differences, mind you (I was shooting hand-held).
 But the soft grain also covers a very small amount of detail.
 Even so, I find it to look more flattering, less artificial, less numeric and digital.
 It is possible to make the grain sharper, and thus the image itself visually more detailed – all the matter of taste.
 Changing how ISO noise looks, however, is not nearly as simple, and in this case, grain results in a softer, smoother, less intrusive yet visible pattern, which I think is preferable.

 I urge you not to take this as a fact.
 Make no mistake, film grain, whether digitally added or a “natural” one, does degrade technical image quality.
 My claim of grain being beautiful is more of a general belief and taste, which may be very different from yours.
-I’ve found situations where I prefer a clean image or would not mind high ISO noise at all, as explained in my “Don’t get Stuck with Your Gear – Pursue Your Passion” article.
+I’ve found situations where I prefer a clean image or would not mind high ISO noise at all.
 In other words, it can be just as, or nearly just as, stimulating as film grain (as a matter of fact, I actually like how my D700 renders photographs at high sensitivities).
 In many cases, however, noise is avoided, especially with very high sensitivities as it can induce ugly patterns, such as banding.

 3) Adding and Adjusting Film Grain within Lightroom 4